 Legal sports betting in New York officially went live on July 16, 2019.
-While online and mobile wagering is not yet legal in NY, legalizing brick-and-mortar sportsbooks was a first step in the right direction.
-This page will give you all the details behind the bill that made sports betting legal and when you can expect online betting to begin in The Empire State.
+Online sports betting recently went live in New York on January 8, 2022.
+This page will give you all the details behind the bill that made sports betting legal and what you can expect in The Empire State.

 |Start Date||July 16, 2019|

 |Maximum Bet||No Limit|

 The list of sportsbooks below, complete with address, are four of the options currently available to New York residents.
 The closest to New York City is, unfortunately, still over 100 miles away.

 Nevertheless, at least New York residents have options, and if you live within a drive of these sportsbooks it may make for an entertaining way to spend an NFL Sunday.

 |Del Lago Resort & Casino||1133 NY-414, Waterloo, NY 13165||(315) 946-1777|

 |Resorts World Catskills||888 Resorts World Drive, Monticello, NY 12701||(833) 586-9358|

 |Rivers Casino & Resort||1 Rush Street, Schenectady, NY 12305||(518) 579-8800|

 |Tioga Downs Casino||2384 W River Rd, Nichols, NY 13812||(888) 946-8464|